Influence of Advertising on Children

 1. Positive Impacts

 - They can be a source of information.
 Certain advertisements, especially public service announcements present innovations and technological milestones that can offer a good learning opportunity to the child.
-Moreover, they also educate the children about the new products in the market.
+Moreover, they also educate the child about new products on the market.

 - Healthy food choices advertised the right way can also prompt the child to opt for a more balanced diet.

-- Certain advertisements, those for hygiene products can help inculcate good habits in the child.
+- Certain advertisements – those for hygiene products, for example – can help inculcate good habits in the child.

 - Advertisements may also have motivating content that can encourage children to choose a profession or chase a specific dream.
 They can help them develop a passion for the same and work towards it from a young age.